katrilh/react-for-messenger/README.md

 ### UI - Rebass

 This project uses [Rebass](https://rebassjs.org/getting-started) as its UI library, see their pages for how to use and style components.
-For now, when picking a componet, import it from `rebass/styled-components` (not just `rebass`)
+For now, when picking a component, import it from `rebass/styled-components` (not just `rebass`)

 ### Graphs- Nivo

 This project uses [Nivo](https://nivo.rocks/components) as its graph library, see their pages for how to use and style and format data.

 # Roadmap

 Well, its not so much a roadmap as things I would like to add to the repo

-* I want to move more of the data formatting to python, and support some “durable” cashing
+- I want to move more of the data formatting to python, and support some “durable” cashing
-* Add more dynamic loading than "at start load everything"
+- Add more dynamic loading than "at start load everything"
-* I want to be able to generate fake data so that one can play with eh visualizations without real-life data
+- I want to be able to generate fake data so that one can play with eh visualizations without real-life data